 Getting started with Shopify is also very easy to do as all you need is an email address and to create a password.
-Once you have filled this out, you will be asked a few questions about the position that your company is in, such as being a start up or already established and this will help Shopify tailor the experience better for you.
+Once you have filled this out, you will be asked a few questions about the position that your company is in, such as being a start-up or already established and this will help Shopify tailor the experience better for you.

-As with Ecwid, the dashboard is very well laid out and Shopify have opted for an almost minimalistic approach as you can see in the image below and this means that all of the information available to you is easy to process and none of the pages look cluttered.
+As with Ecwid, the dashboard is very well laid out and Shopify has opted for an almost minimalistic approach as you can see in the image below and this means that all of the information available to you is easy to process and none of the pages look cluttered.

-The main navigation menu adds to the ease of use as all of the headings are clearly labelled and there aren’t too many in the main menu, the menu is also broken up into two main sections:
+The main navigation menu adds to the ease of use as all of the headings are clearly labeled and there aren’t too many in the main menu, the menu is also broken up into two main sections: